 Nicholas: Don't throw him at me.

 Maria Fedorova: He knew how to be a Tsar.
-He'd have burned Vienna down, stamped on the Germans, shot the strikers, ANYTHING to give Russia peace.
+He'd have burned Vienna down, stamped on the Germans and shot the strikers, ANYTHING to give Russia peace.
 And HE'D certainly have known how to deal with Rasputin.

 Alexander Kerensky: A fine mess Russia's in.
 The Treasury is empty.
-The Radicals want this, the Socialists want that, the cadets want the other thing.
+The Radicals want this, the Socialists want that, the cadets want something else.
 The Bolsheviks want this, the Mensheviks want that.
-I could not throw them in jail even if I wanted to!
+I couldn't throw them in jail even if I wanted to!
 You had power but no laws; I have laws but no power.Nicholas: I wish I could help.Alexander Kerensky: You had your chances.
 I wish I had mine.

-- Kerensky gives one to Nicholas in the summer of 1917, months after his abdication, dressing him down by telling him that none of Russia's Allies, ex.
-Britain whose leader was none other than Nicholas' own cousin, King George V, as well as France or any of Russia's other World War I Allies will offer the deposed royal family shelter because of Nicholas' tyrannical abuses and also for the mess that he left behind.
+- Kerensky gives one to Nicholas in the summer of 1917, months after his abdication, dressing him down by telling him that none of Russia's allies, ex.
+Britain whose leader was none other than Nicholas' own cousin, King George V, as well as France, the United States or any of Russia's other World War I allies, will offer the deposed royal family shelter because of Nicholas' past tyrannical abuses and also for the mess that he left behind.

 Tsar Nicholas II: All my life.
 My whole life I've done what you want.
 I gave mother up.
 You hated her, so we don't see her anymore.
 I gave my friends up.
 Do you know I haven't a single friend ?
 I've got my family.
 Four girls, one sick boy...and you.
 I ask myself, before I eat, sleep, or change my clothes, is this what Sunny wants ?
 And it never is.
 There's always more!
 Sweet JESUS how much do you want of me?